han-yaeger/yaeger-tutorial/docs/more-entities.md

 ### Remove health point when Hanny Collides with a `PoisonBubble`

 Whenever Hanny collides with a `PoisonBubble`, one Health Point should be removed.
-Adding this shouldn't be to hard, since we have already seen everything we need to accomplish this.
+Adding this shouldn't be too hard, since we have already seen everything we need to accomplish this.

 ![Edit](images/edit.png) Make Hanny lose a Health Point whenever she collides with a `PoisonBubble`.